Hyperbolic measure of maximal entropy for generic rational maps of P^k: Green currents in the generic case

 Recall some fact on dsh functions.
 We say that a function is quasi plurisubharmonic (qpsh for short) on $\widetilde{W}$ if is locally the difference of a plurisubharmonic function and a smooth function.

 We say that a measure is $PLB$ if the qpsh functions are integrable for that measure.
-Let $\nu$ be such a measure (any measure given by a smooth distribution for example).
+Let $\mu$ be such a measure (any measure given by a smooth distribution for example).
 We have the following lemma (see Proposition 2.4 in \cite{DS2}): \begin{lemme} The family of qpsh functions in $\widetilde{W}$ such that $dd^c \psi \geq - \omega_1$ and one of the two following conditions:

-is bounded in $L^1(\nu)$ and is bounded from above. \end{lemme} We say that a function is dsh if can be written outside a pluripolar set as the difference of two qpsh functions.
-Let $u$ be a dsh function.
+is bounded in $L^1(\nu)$ and is bounded from above. \end{lemme} We say that a function $u$ is dsh if can be written outside a pluripolar set as the difference of two qpsh functions.
 Then $dd^cu = T^+-T^-$ where $T^{\pm}$ are positive closed $(1,1)$-currents of same mass.